 Alexandre Iseli and Jazmin Chiodi are also involved in the transmission of dance.
 They have been teaching regular classes and intensive workshops as lecturers at the Irish World Academy of Music and Dance (University of Limerick) for the BA and for the MA in dance.

-They have also been invited by professional training centre Coline (Istres, France) and Junior company Le Marchepied (Lausanne, Switzerland) and by the Cal Lab Kitchen at the University of California San Diego (USA).
+They have also been invited by professional training centre Coline (Istres, France), by Junior company Le Marchepied (Lausanne, Switzerland) and by the Cal Lab Kitchen at the University of California San Diego (USA).
 They regularly teach workshops in International festivals worldwide (Switzerland, France, Brazil, Spain, Venezuela, Russia, Mexico, etc.).